 The John Sherman Williams Residence at 820 White Street.

-Built around 1880, the beautiful mansion was speared no expense when built and furnished.
-John Sherman Williams, A.K.A "Pappa Jack" & Jack Wilson 1852 – 1942, was born in Appalachicola, Fl. and migrated to Key West, Fl. at an early age.
-He lived to be 90 years of age.
-There he met and Wed Rosalie Susan Almeda 1856 – 1932.
-She was also born in Key West and transpired at the age of 76.
+Built around 1880, the beautiful mansions were spared no expense when built and furnished.
+John Sherman Williams, A.K.A "Pappa Jack" (1852 – 1942) was born in Appalachicola, Florida and migrated south to Key West at an early age.
+It was here in Key West that he met his wife, a local named Rosalie Susan Almeda (1856 – 1932)

-As a boarding house to many of Key West’s seekers in the 1970’s and 80’s.
-She had many names Terrell Apartments 76’, Vandegroaff Apartments ‘78, The Palms of Key West Guesthouse ‘82, The Palms of Key West ’88, and finally The Palms Hotel ‘93.
+The property has quite a history itself.
+In the seventies and eighties it served as a boarding house to many of Key West’s admirers.
+There have been many different names during these years including the Terrell Apartments in 1976, Vandegroaff Apartments in 1978, The Palms of Key West Guesthouse in 1982 and The Palms of Key West in 1988, and finally becoming The Palms Hotel in 1993.